Mohamed Salah: 2018–2019: European champion and second Golden Boot

 On 2 July 2018, Salah signed a new long-term contract with Liverpool.
 Manager Jürgen Klopp said the news was important as a statement of intent in terms of Liverpool's status in the football world in having Salah commit himself further to the club.
 On 12 August, Salah scored Liverpool's first goal of the season, in a 4–0 home win over West Ham United.
 On 30 August, Salah was named on the three-man shortlist for the UEFA Men's Player of the Year, coming in third place, and was also included on the three-man shortlist for the UEFA Forward of the Season, coming in second place.
-On 3 September he was named on the three-man shortlist for the Best FIFA Men's Player, finishing third.
-Salah controversially received the 2018 FIFA Puskás Award for goal of the year, the winning strike his goal at Anfield in his first Merseyside derby, prompting online protests against the decision.
+On 3 September, he was named on the three-man shortlist for the Best FIFA Men's Player, finishing third.
+Salah controversially received the 2018 FIFA Puskás Award for goal of the year, the winning strike being his goal at Anfield in his first Merseyside derby, prompting online protests against the decision.
 On 24 October, Salah scored twice against Red Star Belgrade in the 2018–19 Champions League group stage, with his second goal his 50th for the club.
 With 50 goals in 65 games, he is the fastest player in Liverpool history to reach the half century.

 On 3 December, Salah was ranked in sixth place at the 2018 Ballon d'Or ceremony, as a recognition for his performances with club and country throughout 2018.
 On 8 December, Salah scored a hat-trick in a 4–0 away win over Bournemouth, to move Liverpool to the top of the league table.
 Three days later, he scored the winning goal in a 1–0 win over Napoli in their final Champions League group fixture, the result qualifying Liverpool to the round of sixteen.
 On 19 January 2019, he scored his 50th Premier League goal with a brace in a 4–3 win over Crystal Palace, reaching the tally in 72 appearances.
 In doing so, he became the joint-fourth fastest player to achieve the milestone, alongside Fernando Torres, and behind only Andy Cole, Alan Shearer and Ruud van Nistelrooy.